It looks like you’re hunting for the perfect email and lead generation tool, and you’ve found yourself at a crossroads:

 6. What’s their pricing like?

-GetResponse has a plan to suit everyone, offering three different pricing tiers plus a Max plan with the price based on your list size.
+GetResponse has a plan to suit everyone, offering four different pricing tiers (starting with Free) plus a Max plan with the price based on your list size.

-Out of the plans, our Plus plan is the most popular, but you must choose the plan that offers the features you need and fits with your budget:
+Out of the plans, the Plus plan is the most popular, but you can choose the plan that offers the features you need and fits with your budget:

-If you decide to join us, we’ll reward you with a discount if you choose a one or two-year plan.
+If you decide to join GetResponse for a longer time, you’ll be rewarder with a discount if you choose a one or two-year plan.

 Picking a one-year plan will get you an 18% discount, while a two-year plan will shave 30% off of your bill.

-The best part is that we let you try it out with our 30-day free trial.
+The best part is that you can start out with a Free forever account.

 ConvertKit now has a limited free version and offers a 14-day trial period for those who want to try out all its features.